greenboxal/doggohub/doc/administration/high_availability/redis.md

 ### Recommended setup

-For a minimal setup, you will install the Omnibus GitLab package in `3` **independent** machines, both with **Redis** and **Sentinel**:
+For a minimal setup, you will install the Omnibus DoggoHub package in `3` **independent** machines, both with **Redis** and **Sentinel**:

 - Redis Master + Sentinel